Kanamachi (TV series)

-Kanamachi was a Kolkata-Bengali TV series that premiered on 9 June 2014 on the channel Star Jalsha.
+Kanamachi is a Bengali-language television series that premiered on 9 June 2014 on Star Jalsha.

 The series starred Farhan Imroze and Joyeeta Goswami in lead roles and Anindita Bose, Sudip Mukherjee, Monoj Ojha and Mohua Halder in supporting roles.
 It was directed by Suman Das and Tamal Maity.

 Plot

 The series stars a young IPS officer Abhimanyu (Farhan Imroze) and a young girl Kotha (Joyeeta Goswami) from the Robin Hood Gang.
 The Robin Hood Gang is a team of Seven members led by the Master, Indrajit Roy (Sudip Mukherjee).
 The squad was formed by the Master specifically to exact severe retribution against particular people from the past, even though it was intended to serve the interests of underprivileged people.
 Abhi's task was to apprehend the Robin Hood Gang, and by discovering the way to join the squad, he almost succeeds.
 Abhi, eventually realizes that the team was full of mystery, and his curiosity fastened him to disguise as a member of the team until he is accomplished in revealing the truth that the team members are actually good people with a tragic past and they are not hardcore criminals.
 Delaying of the arrest sent threat to Abhi from the police department, and finally the order comes to killing all the members of the team.
 Abhi does not do so – rather he keeps on finding the mystery behind the team.
 As a result, the department suspends Abhi.
 In fact, the act of suspending was committed by a Minister.

 The Minister, a lawyer (Ramen Shikder) and a doctor (Kamalesh Chatterjee) was once involved in a crime of framing two persons, one was the father of Kotha (Shounak Mitra) and the other was the Master himself.
 As a matter of fact, Master was an IPS officer who was assigned to investigate the incidents of the Banerjee NGO where secret antisocial activities were being done by the evil minister and the lawyer.
 Indrajeet tried to expose the real truth behind the conspiracy act against Kotha's father as well, but the three of the master-villain framed him in an act of molestation over a woman, which results in execution.
 But fortunately Master survives and undergrounds himself for a while and creates the Robin Hood team for retribution.